mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/software-composition.md

 ## 1 Introduction

-The **Software Composition** page provides you with an overview of the composition of your apps and helps you reduce the security vulnerabilities for your apps.
-On this page, you can see all the components that a deployed app contains and where a component is used.
+The **Software Composition** page provides you with an overview of the composition of your deployment packages and helps you reduce the security vulnerabilities for your deployment packages.
+On this page, you can see all the components that a deployment package contains and where a component is used.

 {{% alert color="info" %}}Make sure you are on a compatible Mendix version.
-Component details and related actions are only available for apps made with Mendix [10.5.0](/releasenotes/studio-pro/10.5/) or above when they are deployed to Mendix Cloud or Cloud Dedicated.
-Upgrade to one of these versions to see component information reflected here. {{% /alert %}}
+Component details and related actions are only available for deployment packages made with Mendix [10.5.0](/releasenotes/studio-pro/10.5/) or above when they are deployed to Mendix Cloud or Cloud Dedicated.
+Upgrade to one of these versions to see component information reflected on this page. {{% /alert %}}

 The page contains two tabs: [Overview](#overview) and [All Components](#all-components).